mwang87/SMART_NMR_Documentation/docs/index.md

 # Acknowledgements

+We acknowledge the use of Advanced Chemistry Development, Inc. for use of their HSQC predictor for calculating data in the SMART tool.

+We thank Dr. Kikuko Hayamizu for her efforts to create the free open CH-NMR-NP database distributed by JEOL, which was used to train the SMART 2.0.

 We sincerely thank the following people who have done great work to make the idea of web-based SMART become true.
 You guys are awesome.
 Names appear in alphabetic order.